Edge scaling limit of the spectral radius for random normal matrix ensembles at hard edge: Introduction and results

-We call the random matrix model with the localized $Q_S$ the \textit{hard edge ensemble} and the one with $Q$ the \textit{free boundary ensemble}.
-In contrast to the free boundary case, eigenvalues of the hard edge ensemble tend to condensate completely inside the droplet.
-Thus, we rescale the spectral radius at the boundary of the droplet in the inward direction.
-Let $\{ z_j \}_{1}^{n}$ be the eigenvalues for the hard edge ensemble with regard to $Q_S$ and $|z|_n$ be the maximal modulus of the eigenvalues, $\max_{1\leq j \leq n}|z_j|$.
+We call the random matrix model with the localized potential $Q^S$ the \textit{hard edge ensemble} and the one without localization the \textit{free boundary ensemble}.
+In contrast to the free boundary case, eigenvalues of the hard edge ensemble tend to distribute completely inside the droplet.

+\begin{rmk*} In the theory of random Hermitian matrices, the terminology ``hard edge'' is usually used for the case associated with the Bessel kernel; for example, in the Laguerre ensemble the hard edge appears at the origin.
+However, the ``hard edge'' in this note represents a slightly different situation, and a one-dimensional analogue can be found in \cite{MR2411911}, which is called ``soft/hard edge" explaining the situation that a soft edge meets a hard edge. \end{rmk*}

+For the special case when $Q(z)=|z|^2$, the equilibrium measure is the uniform measure on the unit disk.
+Figure \ref{fig:R} shows the graphs of the $1$-point density $\frac{1}{n}\fR_{n,1}$ for potentials $Q$ and $Q^S$, respectively.
+In both cases, the density $\frac{1}{n}\fR_{n,1}$ eventually converges to the equilibrium density $\1_{S}$ as $n$ goes to infinity.
+However, on the local scale, the eigenvalues of the hard edge model are more densely distributed near the boundary of the droplet than those of the free boundary case.

+We rescale the spectral radius at the boundary of the droplet in the inward direction.
+Let $\{ z_j \}_{1}^{n}$ be the eigenvalues for the hard edge ensemble associated with $Q^S$ and $|z|_n$ be the maximal modulus of the eigenvalues, i.e., We first consider the case of the power potential $Q(z)=|z|^{2d} (d > 0)$.
+In this case, the droplet is the disk